mattiasflodin/reckless/doc/performance.md

 that perform no logging at all*.
 In other words, doing more work is taking less time.
 It gives me an eerie feeling of similarity to Stephen King’s [Mrs.
 Todd’s Shortcut](http://en.wikipedia.org/wiki/Mrs._Todd%27s_Shortcut).
 My
-hypothesis is that the short interruptions to perform I/O is enough to give the CPU cache time to prepare for the next batch of pixels.
+hypothesis is that the short interruptions to push data on the log queue is enough to give the CPU cache time to prepare for the next batch of pixels.
 I do not think there is a measurement error, since the measurement itself is very simple (one timestamp at the beginning and one at the end, then print the difference).
 Since the data is based on 100 separate runs a random fluke is not likely.

 ![Bar chart showing total running time](images/performance_mandelbrot_difference.png)